top of page

 Communication is free.
 Audit findings are not.
 A 30-minute cross-department meeting in April can prevent weeks of remediation work in June.

-Tip 6: Harness the Power of Customised Power BI Reports
+6: Harness the Power of Customised Power BI Reports

 If there is one investment that pays dividends at every Financial Year End, it is a well-designed, council-specific Power BI reporting suite.
-Unlike generic reports generated from your asset management or finance system, a customised Power BI solution can bring together data from multiple sources, your asset register, financial ledger, GIS, and works management system into a single, live, decision-ready view.

 What Power BI Can Do for Your FYE Process

-Capital Works Report
+Capital Works Power BI Report

 Tracks WIP expenditure against budget in real time, highlighting projects approaching completion that need to be capitalised before 30 June.